alex4321/rms-open-letter-sigs/README.md

-A bit opposite thing for https://github.com/aaronbassett/rms-letter-sigs It marks repositories of pull requesters (there is no easier way to get signers) or https://rms-open-letter.github.io/
+A bit opposite thing for https://github.com/aaronbassett/rms-letter-sigs It marks repositories of pull requesters (there is no easier way to get signers) of https://rms-open-letter.github.io/

 ![Added indicator](./screenshot.png)